Post-presidency of George Washington: Funeral and entombment

 Following the instructions in his will, Washington's military funeral took place on December 18, 1799, at Mount Vernon.
 It was restricted to family, friends, and associates, rather than a grandiose state funeral.
 The funeral started at 3:00 p.m., when a schooner moored in the Potomac began firing its guns every minute.
 Inscriptions on the silver plate of Washington's coffin included "Surge Ad Judicium", meaning "Rise to Judgment", and "Gloria Deo," meaning "Glory to God".
-Military officers and fellow masons served as pallbearers.
+Military officers and fellow masons served as pallbearers these men were Colonel Charles Little, Colonel Charles Simms, Colonel William Payne, Colonel George Gilpin, Colonel Dennis Ramsey, and Colonel Philip Marsteller.
 A musical band from Alexandria played a funeral dirge.
 A Masonic apron and Washington's sword adorned his coffin, and his trusted horse was led by two slaves in black attire as it passed in front of his body.

 Dick attended the funeral and was in charge of directing all of the Masonic rituals.
 Mount Vernon has since become a patriotic destination for the American public to pay tribute to George Washington, for his contributions as the first President under the Constitution, and for his leadership as Commanding General during the American Revolutionary War.
 Washington's body was interred inside his communal family vault in an overgrown hillside, under a knoll of trees, mixed in with other coffins, and Washington had left instructions for a new brick vault.
 Early visitors of his vault complained of the poor conditions and neglect.
 (Note: In 1831 Washington's old family vault, that he was interred in, was broken into and bones were stolen.
 This created an alarm among his remaining family estate.
 The bones, not Washington's, were returned and Washington's nephew, Major Lawrence Lewis, the same year, made the new vault Washington had requested 31 years earlier.
 The same year, Washington's coffin and remains were moved to the new Vault.
 The front of the new tomb consisted of a gothic iron gateway mounted on the stone coping.)
 (Note: On October 7, 1837, Washington and his original lead casket were placed inside a sarcophagus, made by John Struthers, covered, and sealed.
 Rather than put into the damp new vault, inappropriate for public viewing, Struthers had a new structure built, specifically made for Washington, on the outside of the vault, with a marble floor, covered by a metal roof, and guarded by an iron gate, to protect from robbery and vandalism.
 The lid of Washington's sarcophagus was inscribed "WASHINGTON".
 A second marble sarcophagus was made for his wife Martha's remains, adjacent to Washington's sarcophagus and his remains.)